e2jk/billingflatfile/README.md

   -r RUN_ID, --run-id RUN_ID
                         The ID for this run.
 Must be unique for each run for the receiving application to accept it.
 Numeric value between 0 and 9999, max 4 characters.
+  -rf RUN_ID_FILE, --run-id-file RUN_ID_FILE
+                        Point to a file from which to retrieve the ID for this run.
+After processing, the Run ID + 1 is saved to this file, allowing for automated recurring runs (for instance associated with the `--input-directory` and `--move-input-files` arguments).
+Can be used in conjunction with the `--run-id` argument to seed the initial value of the Run ID.
   -fv FILE_VERSION, --file-version FILE_VERSION
                         The version of the output file to be generated.
 Only 'V1.11' is currently supported.
 Max 8 characters.
   -dr DATE_REPORT, --date-report DATE_REPORT